maherhelaoui/UATM-Based-yolo11--UAES/README.md

-Each yolo11Gi model is generated as decribed in Neural Computing and Applications journal paper.
+Each yoloGi model is generated as decribed in Neural Computing and Applications journal paper.

-To Generate and Train yolo11G0, yolo11G3 and yolo11G4 you can use
+To Generate and Train yoloG0, yoloG3 and yoloG4 you can use

 $ python GenerateTrainYolo11Gi.py